Goldswordd/Robot-Indoor-Localization/README.md

 ![ROBOT](figure/robot.jpg)

-This is my graduated project from SAE-UET contact lienv530@gmail.com for more information
+This is my graduated project from SAE-UET
+Plz contact lienv530@gmail.com for more information